mesonbuild/meson/docs/markdown/Compiler-properties.md

 See [reference tables](Reference-tables.md#compiler-ids) for a list of supported compiler ids and their argument type.

-Does code compile?
+## Does code compile?
-==

 Sometimes the only way to test the system is to try to compile some sample code and see if it works.
+For example, this can test that a "C++17" compiler actually supports a particular C++17 feature, without resorting to maintaining a feature list vs. compiler vendor, compiler version and operating system.
-This is a two-phase operation.
+Testing that a code snippet runs is a two-phase operation.
 First we define some code using the multiline string operator:

 ```meson